-Percentage of collected animals rehomed Percentage of collected animals reclaimed by owners
+Percentage of collected animals rehomed

+Percentage of collected animals reclaimed by owners

 Of the animals collected and not reclaimed in August 2023, 1 (10 percent) was rehomed to a new owner.
 Monthly reporting doesn't allow the Lost Dogs Home to assess all animals as being suitable for rehoming in time.
 For example, for animals collected in July, 42 percent have now been rehomed but when reporting occurred 6 percent had been rehomed at that time (the 6 percent figure is currently represented in the graph).

-Calculation method of this indicator changed in 2023/24.
-Target and results are based on new calculation method.
-Of the 18 animals collected in August 2023, 8 (44 percent) were reclaimed by their owners, slightly below the target of 50 percent but higher than for the same time last year (36 percent for August 2022). = Target achieved for August 2023.
+Of the 18 animals collected in August 2023, 8 (44 percent) were reclaimed by their owners, slightly below the target of 50 percent but higher than for the same time last year (36 percent for August 2022).